Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 [@Markus2001399; @reimann2011statistical; @Morel2005202; @Rodriguez-Lado23082013;  @hengl2017soil].

 Macro- and micro-nutrients and heavy metals are measured and mapped in parts per million or $\mu$g per kg of soil.
-Within the AfSIS project, macro- and micro-nutrients have been mapped over large areas [@hengl2017soil].
-The problem of mapping such chemical soil properties, however, is that they are highly dynamic.
+The AfSIS project, provides a good example of mapping macro- and micro-nutrients over a large area [@hengl2017soil].
+The problem with mapping such chemical soil properties, however, is that they are highly dynamic.
 For example, nitrogen, phosphorus, and potassium are highly mobile nutrients.
 Their concentration changes from month to month, even from day to day so that space-time models (2D-T or 3D-T)